meeshkan/udemy-third-party-integrations/README.md

+# Udemy course
-# Meeshkan udemy course on building apps with third party integrations
+## Building apps with third party integrations

 Have fun!